michalgm/curiosityhacked.org/blog/oakland/about.md

 ###Upcoming 2015 Special Events

--February 28th: The Vault: Cardboard Projects for Families Book Launch and Open Build!
+- February 28th: The Vault: Cardboard Projects for Families Book Launch and Open Build!
 2-5pm!
 Get a copy of this wonderful and creative book on building with cardboard and participate in our free build!
 See the event page here: https://www.facebook.com/events/429002137251534/

 ###Upcoming 2015 Open Lab Featured Projects: